-To get to Cerro Campanario or the rental bike companies for the Circuito Chico, take the number 20 local bus to each destination from the Centro (downtown strip).
+To get to Cerro Campanario or the rental bike companies for the Circuito Chico by public transportation, take the number 20 local bus to each destination from the Centro (downtown strip).
 The bus driver will call out the Cerro Campanario stop and the bike rental shop is the one following Cerro Campanario near the kilometer 18 marker at the roundabout.

 Walk, about 100 meters from the bus stop, veer to the right, and Cordillera Bike Company will be on the left-hand side of the street with orange flags out in front.
 Our apartment came with a local bus pass which we loaded at the designated convenience stores on the main strip.

 Chocolate is an Experience Here